bel-commons/bel-commons/docs/source/installation.rst

 Installation
 ============
-This application is written in Python 3.
-Future releases will be Python 3.7+ only.
+This application runs on Python 3.7+.

 Database
 --------
 For production, it is preferred to use a multi-threading relational database management system.
-PyBEL has been best tested on MySQL, so this is preferred for now.
+PyBEL has been best tested on PostgreSQL, so this is preferred for now.

 Message Broker
 --------------